 Guidelines for the Student, Thesis Supervisor(s) and the Comprehensive Advisory Committee

-- Role of PhD Comprehensive Advisory Committee includes filling out the Comprehensive Advisory Committee form.
+- Role of PhD Comprehensive Advisory Committee includes filling out the Comprehensive Advisory Committee & Reading List form.
 In particular, the committee must establish the topics and readings assigned to the candidate for the Comprehensive Exam.
 Typically, the Exam will address a major and two minor areas.
 The form must be submitted for approval at least three months prior to the Comprehensive Exam and well before the last date for registration for that term.
 Breadth and depth MUST be addressed by this Exam.
 More precisely:

 - The major must address breadth and depth in some sufficiently ‘wide’ field.